 Every time I pack for a trip, there are a few travel essentials that I know will go into my bag.
 I’m sure I’m forgetting something, and each destination determines the way I pack, but the following list is pretty standard.

 I always keep a copy of my passport in a different bag than my actual passport.
 I bring my drivers license, health insurance card, any proof of travel insurance, important phone numbers for contacts back home, phone numbers for hotels or B&Bs I’ll be staying at in case a taxi driver can’t find the location, I keep a paper copy of my airline itinerary and hotel confirmations too, because I’m neurotic.
 I can’t rely on my phone.
 If I’m renting a car, I bring my insurance info and if it’s in another country that requires it, an international driver’s permit.

-And in the right currency.
 Depending on how my access to ATMs will be, I at least bring enough cash to get by for a few days for small purchases like food and cabs in case I wind up places that don’t accept credit cards.
-I usually exchange a little cash at a major airport on my way if it’s a common currency, that way I don’t have to bother right when I arrive at an unfamiliar airport.
+I usually exchange a little cash at a major airport on my way if it’s a common currency, or at the airport when I arrive if it’s not too late.
 On that note, I always look up the currency conversion ahead of time so I have a clue if I’m getting a good deal or not.

 I have a pile of electrical plug adaptors and always research which one to bring, or bring a universal one like THIS ONE.
 Check the voltage where you’re going to make sure you don’t fry your electronics if the voltage isn’t appropriate for the device.
 In that case, you’d need a voltage converter.
 I can’t think of one time when I’ve actually needed one of these.

 My camera equipment is always in my carryon and it includes my Sony A7III, which I love!
 I also have an all around awesome 24-70mm Sony lens.